samisalkosuo/finnish-dep-parser-docker/README.md

 Supported environment variables.

-- *conllu.cache.size*, set size for parser conllu documents.
+- *conllu_cache_size*, set cache size for parsed conllu documents.
 Default is no cache.
-- *server.feature*, set features to start: DEP, LEMMA or ALL.
+- *server_feature*, set features to start: DEP, LEMMA or ALL.
 Default is ALL to start all features.

 # Disclaimer